 How to Get Rid of Mites on Hamsters Naturally

 If your hamster has mites, you’re probably wondering how to get rid of them.
 Mites are tiny parasitic insects that can cause a lot of irritation for your furry friend.
-While there are some commercial products available to treat mites, there are also some natural ways to get rid of them.
+While there are some commercial products available to treat mites, there are also some natural ways to get rid of a hamster mite infestation.

 One way to naturally get rid of mites is by using a solution of equal parts water and vinegar.
 Simply put this solution in a spray bottle and spritz your hamster’s cage with it.
 Be sure to avoid getting any in your hamster’s eyes or nose.